Final laboratory test

 Solution concentration

-1. its actual titer reads before and after the titration from the burette;
+1. its actual titer reads from the reagent bottle label;

 3. its actual titer reads from the working procedure of laboratory work;